 - T-Bone Accident

 - Lane Crossover

 - Rollover Accident

 - Rear-End Accident

-Our knowledgeable auto accident lawyers understand that any of these accidents can be a financial burden.
+Our knowledgeable car accident lawyers understand that any of these auto accidents can be a financial burden.
 If you’ve sustained injuries and suspect that someone else is to blame, we’ll fight to obtain the monetary damages you deserve.
 We’ll come up with a plan to help you get the maximum amount of compensation and hold the negligent party liable for what happened to you.

 Illinois Car Insurance Requirements

 Like most states, Illinois follows a fault-based system when it comes to car accidents.
 This means that a driver who causes a car accident must pay for the damages of his or her victims, including other drivers, their passengers, pedestrians, and cyclists.
 To uphold this financial responsibility, Illinois law requires all drivers to hold the following minimum amounts of liability insurance.